desmap/ale-sensible/README.md

 - **No mess with other sign-column/gutter tools** which are more important (e.g. git tools, markers)
 - **One-step removal and adding back** of ALE SENSIBLE, ALE and their configuration, if `:ALEToggle` is not enough
 - **Experience Vim/Neovim as what they are**, slick, minmalistic editors, not some jarring Frankenstein-IDEs
-- **Autocomplete included** since linter and autocomplete use the same sources, so why not offer both?
+- **The best autocomplete is included** since linter and autocomplete use the same sources, so why not offer both?
 - **Autocomplete turned on by default, why was it ever off ALE?**, no need for heavy extra plugins
 - **Autocomplete mapped to a sane `<Tab>` (ALE: `<C-x><C-o>`)**, gets automatically overridden if `<Tab>` is used
-- **Can coexist with other autocompletes**, they still work but why install the same thing twice?
+- **Can coexist with other autocompletes**, they still work but why install and config the same thing twice?
-- **Fully documented plugin file**, understand what changed, be able to do custom stuff without reading help files
+- **Fully documented plugin file**, quickly understand what has changed, be able to do custom stuff yourself if required

 **Linters are overrated:** Actually most of us are less productive with linters than without because of 'configuration porn', finding right settings, getting the linter fast, fixing wrong linter warnings or testing different linting engines for days.
 Only because ALE is asynchronous doesn't make it less distracting.